discoverer of the addiction gene and President & CEO.,

 For more info

 contact the International Clearing House

-add to this more imaginative methods for strengthening sobriety came
+more imaginative methods for strengthening sobriety came from a

 how they used cognitive methods to deal with disturbing everyday

 incidents and behavioral problems.
 "Improv for Awareness for

 Non-Actors" gave a display of how to use dialogue and